TCLee/RouxbeVideoDownloader/README.md

 RouxbeVideoDownloader includes a suite of unit tests in the `RouxbeVideoDownloaderTests` directory.
 The unit test framework used is **XCTest**, so you can run the unit tests easily from XCode using the shortcut &#8984;U.

 ##Open Source Libraries Used
-- AFNetworking
-- OCMock
-- Expecta
-- OHHTTPStubs
+* [AFNetworking](https://github.com/AFNetworking/AFNetworking) - A delightful Objective-C networking library.
+* [RaptureXML](https://github.com/ZaBlanc/RaptureXML) - Simple block-based XML library.
+* [OCMock](https://github.com/erikdoe/ocmock) - Objective-C implementation of mock objects.
+* [Expecta](https://github.com/specta/expecta) - A matcher framework for Objective-C.
+* [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) - Stub network requests easily for testing.

 ##License
 This project's source code is provided for educational purposes only.
-Street View logo is the copyright of Google.
+Please see Rouxbe's Terms and Conditions before downloading any video.
 See the LICENSE file for more info.